 4. Road trip on the horseback riding steppes

 Kazakhstan is a country made of different kinds of land formations- meadows, desserts, plains, and steppes.
-If you have a car or have a companion to do a road trip with, then we recommend that you do this activity in Kazakhstan!
+If you have a car or a companion to do a road trip with, we recommend doing this activity in Kazakhstan!

 Did you know that Kazakh steppe is believed to be the first land where horses were tamed?
 It just proves that horses are tamed in Kazakhstan and these animals are a great provider in the country, whether be meat, milk, or their labor!
 In the present, you can even use these animals for trekking (horse trekking).